kvsaboo/TaskActiveElectrodeIdentification/README.txt

-This folder contains MATLAB code for finding active electrodes.
+This folder contains MATLAB code for finding electrophysiologically active electrodes for iEEG that are activated during a task.
 The codes calculate various metrics for active electrode selection and then perform clustering in the space defined by the metrics to find the active electrodes.

 Description: